 Look into the future with us.
-How will the world — and you — benefit from IT 4.0, the next generation IT platform?
+How will the world — and you — benefit from the expanding Datasphere and from IT 4.0, the next generation IT platform?
 At CES 2019 this week, Seagate is showing how we and the IT industry must support the technological future upgraded and enhanced by data creation, AI, and security.

-The IT architecture of the past will not solve the challenges of tomorrow, which is why Seagate is helping to build a new infrastructure that supports the IT 4.0 era.
+The IT architecture of the past will not solve the challenges of tomorrow, which is why Seagate is helping to build a new infrastructure that supports the IT 4.0 era, and the demands of managing the burgeoning Datasphere of the Data Age.
 We’re looking to the future by defining and enabling a unified data experience.

 What does IT 4.0 mean, and how does it disrupt our use of data, solve the future, and utterly change what humanity can achieve?

 Endpoints are everywhere

 Billions of connected devices that run complex applications have become critical extensions of our lives.
 The constant connectivity of these endpoint devices is commonly referred to as the Internet of Things (IoT), and its growth rate is expected to double every three to seven years.

 The reality of IoT is breathtaking, especially when you realize that billions of remote computing devices generate massive amounts of unstructured data — often while they are offline.
 This unstructured data must be processed at or near the edge of the network for reasons related to security, cost savings, reliability, speed, and scale.